Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Proof of Theorem

 Similarly, for $\epsilon \leq \frac{1}{2}(1 - \langle A \rangle_\rho)$, the upper bound of $\langle A \rangle_\sigma$ becomes

-\end{customthm} \begin{proof} The idea is to first formalize the problem as a semidefintie program which takes into account the first moment of $A$ under $\rho$ and the assumption that $-\Id \leq A \leq \Id$.
+\end{customthm} \begin{proof} The idea is to first formulate the robustness bounds as semidefintie programs which takes into account the first moment of $A$ under $\rho$ and the assumption that $-\Id \leq A \leq \Id$.
 This is then connected to the SDP~\eqref{eq:type2_error_sdp} from QHT for which a closed form lower bound is known from Lemma~\ref{lem:closed_form_sdp}.
 We start with the upper bound.
 Consider the SDP

 which is an upper bound to $\langle A \rangle_\sigma$ since the operator $A$ is feasible.
 We can rewrite this as

 where the second equality follows from the fact that replacing the equality with an inequality in the constraint of the SDP~\eqref{eq:type2_error_sdp} leads to the same solution.
 It then follows from Lemma~\ref{lem:closed_form_sdp} that